 - USSD Banking

 Unstructured Supplementary Service Data is taking over the alternative banking space because of its connivence and flexibility, so also does it have its own risk.
-All the scammer needs to have access to your phone number and your password and the maximum daily limit allowed by your bank can be taking out of you account with your bank short code.
+All the scammer needs to have access to is your phone number and your password and the maximum daily limit allowed by your bank can be taking out of you account with your bank short code.
 So ensure your password is fully secured and not guessable.
 Also ensure you that your phone does not get into the hands of unauthorized persons.

 - In The Banking Hall